Industrial Canal Lock: History

 The Industrial Canal and Lock were built by the Port of New Orleans to provide navigation between the Mississippi River and Lake Pontchartrain.
 The project was completed in 1923.

 In the 1930s, the federal Gulf Intracoastal Waterway connected to the Industrial Canal via Lake Pontchartrain and used the lock to connect to the Mississippi River.
 Commercial traffic using the lock paid a local toll of 5 cents per gross ton.
 Beginning in 1944, the federal government leased the lock and the southern segment of the canal, eliminating the toll.

 In 1965 another waterway, the Mississippi River-Gulf Outlet Canal (MRGO), was completed and began using Industrial Lock.
 The MRGO was a deep-draft channel affording ocean-going vessels a short-cut from the Port of New Orleans to the Gulf of Mexico.
 Thus three different waterways—the Industrial Canal, the Intracoastal and the MRGO—were now using the same lock to connect to the river.

 In 1986 the federal government purchased the Industrial Lock from the Port of New Orleans.

-In 2008 the MRGO was closed due to its role in channeling Hurricane Katrina's storm surge into the heard of Greater New Orleans, thus reducing traffic through the lock but also, arguably, limiting the lock's utility.
+In 2008 the MRGO was closed due to its role in channeling Hurricane Katrina's storm surge into the heart of Greater New Orleans, thus reducing traffic through the lock but also, arguably, limiting the lock's utility.